Locations:

 How long does it take for cervicitis to heal?

 It can take up to two weeks for cervicitis to clear up.
-Antibiotics should be taken exactly as prescribed by your healthcare provider to ensure the infection is completely gone.
+You should take your antibiotics exactly as prescribed by your healthcare provider to ensure the infection is completely gone.
+Follow your provider’s instructions about when you can engage in sexual activity again.

 Care at Cleveland Clinic